jbestrada/jbestrada.github.io/index.md

 </figure>

 ## Teaching Philosophy
 My teaching philosophy is simple - engineering, like any good structure, has a solid personal foundation with tiers of increasing refinement over years of education.
-To maximize the potential of our future engineers, we focus separately on the needs of primary, secondary, and post-secondary students.
+To maximize the potential of our future engineers, we need to focus separately on the needs of primary, secondary, and post-secondary students.

 It's imperative to get (and keep!) kids excited about science from a young age.
 From running demonstrations for Kindergarteners about the wonders of [liquid nitrogen](https://youtu.be/ET0rzPNOTpI?t=115) to simply reading science books to preschoolers at Gretchen's House here in Michigan, I care greatly about fostering good science fundamentals among not just those who will be our future engineers and scientists, but every individual student.